Livingston | How to Visit Guatemala’s Captivating Caribbean Coast

 Livingston also has the distinction of being a key settlement for Garifuna people in Guatemala, though today, the community hosts a variety of cultures and ethnicities.

-Furthermore, the town makes for an excellent jumping-off point for some of the area’s most scenic natural attractions, such as Siete Altares, Playa Blanca, and jungle hiking.
+Furthermore, the town makes for an excellent jumping-off point for visiting Siete Altares and Playa Blanca, jungle hiking, and exploring the area’s other scenic natural attractions.

 Livingston is a restful and worthwhile stopover en route to and from Southern Belize, Semuc Champey, the Honduran coast, and Guatemala City, Antigua, and Lake Atitlan.